Chapter 18. Scanning the system for security compliance and vulnerabilities

 You can experience memory-consumption problems while using OpenSCAP, which can cause stopping the program prematurely and prevent generating any result files.
 See the OpenSCAP memory-consumption problems Knowledgebase article for details.

-• SCAP Security Guide (SSG) - The scap-security-guide package provides the latest collection of security policies for Linux systems.
+The scap-security-guide package provides collections of security policies for Linux systems.
 The guidance consists of a catalog of practical hardening advice, linked to government requirements where applicable.
 The project bridges the gap between generalized policy requirements and specific implementation guidelines.

-• Script Check Engine (SCE) - SCE is an extension to the SCAP protocol that enables administrators to write their security content using a scripting language, such as Bash, Python, and Ruby.
+With SCE, which is an extension to the SCAP protocol, administrators can write their security content by using a scripting language, such as Bash, Python, and Ruby.
 The SCE extension is provided in the openscap-engine-sce package.
 The SCE itself is not part of the SCAP standard.

 To perform automated compliance audits on multiple systems remotely, you can use the OpenSCAP solution for Red Hat Satellite.